Mc-Zen/quill/src/gates.typ

 // SPECIAL GATES

 /// Draw a meter box representing a measurement.
-/// - target (none, integer): If given, draw a control wire to the given target
+/// - target (none, int): If given, draw a control wire to the given target
 ///                           qubit the specified number of wires up or down.
-/// - wire-count (integer):   Wire count for the (optional) control wire.
+/// - wire-count (int):   Wire count for the (optional) control wire.
-/// - n (integer):            Number of wires to span this meter across.
+/// - n (int):            Number of wires to span this meter across.
 /// - label (array, string, content, dictionary): One or more labels to add to the gate.
 ///        See @@gate().
 #let meter(